 The below diagram shows a rough interpretation of this architecture.

-In the development arena we all know that getting the resources you need for a development team to successfully build good solutions is difficult.
-That said we were able to use Azure to release the constraint of on premise infrastructure on our development capability.
+In the development arena, we all know that getting the resources you need for a development team to successfully build good solutions is difficult.
+That said we were able to use Azure to release the constraint of on-premise infrastructure on our development capability.
 This also meant that we could work as a globally distributed team effectively.
+Microsoft Azure is a widely-used program for businesses to build and manage applications.
+Due to how beneficial Azure is, a lot of people like to take the official exam to ensure they fully understand how to use Azure correctly.
+When revising for an exam like that, some people will look at something similar to these az-203 exam dumps to help them prepare.
+Having a deep knowledge of how Microsoft Azure works would’ve been really beneficial for this project.

 The architecture of the development environment was as follows: